Unlocking the Benefits: Both Partners on Title Despite One Spouse on Mortgage

 Can One Spouse Be On The Mortgage But Both On The Title?

-Yes, it is possible for only one spouse to be on the mortgage while both spouses are on the title.
+Yes, only one spouse can be on the mortgage while both spouses are on the title.
 This arrangement allows for equal ownership rights and responsibilities.

 What Are The Advantages Of Having Both Spouses On The Title?